rapid7/insightconnect-plugins/plugins/html/help.md

 *This plugin does not contain any custom output types.*

 ## Troubleshooting

-*There is no troubleshooting for this plugin.*
+There is no troubleshooting for this plugin.

 # Version History

+* 1.2.6 - SDK Bump | Addressing Snyk vulnerabilities (bumping setuptools to 70.0.0)
 * 1.2.5 - Update requirements for pypandoc
 * 1.2.4 - Actions modified in order to implement PluginExceptions
 * 1.2.3 - Action HTML5: fix error with encoding to file